Eligibility

 (birth to 3 years of age)

 Research shows children 18 months to 3 years of age benefit with at least 1,380 hours of center based Early Head Start service.
-Classroom instruction is provided by two trained, experienced, degreed teachers, one of which is assigned a teacher assistant role.
-Class room size is maintained at no more than eight children, one teacher for every four children.
+Classroom instruction is provided by two trained, experienced teachers.
+Classroom size is maintained at no more than eight children, one teacher for every four children.

 Full Day Option